-Brief summary details of the incident and any actions taken should be recorded within the daily incident log by the SRT/ Campus Operative
+Brief summary details of the incident and any actions taken should be recorded

 When a Student is Discharged from Emergency Services

 - Relevant designated manager to be informed. - SRT + Campus Operatives are pro-active in monitoring the well-being and safety of the student until the commencement of normal business hours. - Advice should be sought from the Student Wellbeing Officer regarding appropriate ongoing support for the student. - Advise the student of university support services available.